naiborhujosua/naiborhujosua.github.io/_posts/2024-1-10-shap-approach.md

 ## Interpreting Result

 The first thing we need to do before interpreting the result is to train our machine learning model on the training data.
-On this dataset, we use XGBoostClassifier for solving this classification problem to look into the customers who churn or not as follows.
+On this dataset, we use XGBoostClassifier for solving this classification problem to look into the customers who churn or not as shown in the following code.

 ```python
 model = XGBClassifier(n_estimators = 50, random_state = 42)
 model.fit(x_train, y_train)
 ```

 Shap works as a surrogate model to interpret our machine learning model prediction using shap value.
 We have to get this value using the following code.
 We instantiate the shap object and test the shap algorithm to our test data.

 ```python
 explainer = shap.Explainer(model)